lowRISC/opentitan/sw/device/lib/dif/README.md

 required to actuate all of the specification-required functionality of the hardware they are written for.

+## New DIFs

+Developers should use the `util/make_new_dif.py` script to instantiate some DIF-related templates which follow the guidance below.
+The script will create:

+*   A Header for the DIF, based on [`dif_template.h.tpl`](./dif_template.h.tpl).
+*   A Checklist for the DIF, based on `doc/project/sw_checklist.md.tpl`.

+These files will need checking and editing, but the templates serve to avoid most of the copy/paste required.

+Further documentation for the script is provided in the script's source.

 ## Checklists

 This directory also contains checklists for each DIF, in markdown format.
 They